STORM DAMAGE & PREVENTATIVE CARE

-Similar to the first point made, be sure to prop your windshield wipers (including any rear wiper) prior to any major storm (i.e., ice, snow, and even violent thunderstorms).
+Similar to the first point made, be sure to prop your windshield wipers (including any rear wiper) prior to any major storm including ice, snow, and even violent thunderstorms.
 If convenient, take them off completely.
-Once the storm passes, assess the condition of your wipers to see if any contamination still remains (i.e., twigs, dust, dirt, debris, ice, etc.)
+Once the storm passes, assess the condition of your wipers to see if any contamination still remains including, but not limited to twigs, dust, dirt, debris, ice, and more.

 To finish, take a second clean and dry microfiber towel and wipe off any excess.
 Introducing too much pressure can abrade the graphite or silicone coating that exists on the blade causing it to prematurely fail.
 With proper care, any wiper blade can last for several years before another one needs to be replaced.

 Similar to the first point, your paintwork is extremely delicate.
 Unfortunately, newer vehicles (those that were produced from 2008 onward) contain 2 mils/2 microns (1 micron=1,1000th of an inch worth of clearcoat).
 When putting this into perspective, a post-it note thickness equates to only 3 mils or 76 microns worth of material.
 When you dip below freezing (32 degrees), it's best to let your paintwork sit until warmer temperatures appear.